 Two-Bean Vegetarian Chili

-Because they're high in soluble fiber, beans are a cholesterol fighter's best friend.
-We like the black-bean and chickpea combination, but feel free to use your favorites.
+We like the black-bean and chickpea combination, but feel free to use your favorite beans.

 - 1 tablespoon olive oil